opattison/jekyll-figure-image-tag/README.md

 ## What Is It?

-Create figure/img HTML blocks with optional classes and captions.
+Create figure/img HTML elements with optional classes and captions.
 This is a YAML-dependent Liquid tag plugin for Jekyll for those who fear link rot.

 ### Note

 This plugin is designed specifically for implementations with YAML front matter-based images, captions and alt text.
 Front matter-based images make sense if they are already a part of your workflow and post creation, but I realize that it is not a typical method for building Jekyll posts.
-You might want to adopt the approach if you want maintainable images with future-proofed URLs hosted in a centralized directory.
+You might want to adopt the approach if your goal is maintainable images with future-proofed URLs hosted in a single directory or bucket on a sub-domain for your Jekyll site.

 ## How to Use the Plugin